Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/13 - Callbacks - Filters/README.md

 ----------
 Callbacks are a common way for you to execute code at specific times in the life cycle of an object, for instance just before it is created, after it is saved, after it is destroyed, after an action is executed, before an action is executed, etc. These can be very useful if you've got something to execute whenever an object hits one of those lifecycle points, like modifying the user's email to be lowercase when creating her account.
 Callbacks are a way of saying something like "Hey Active Record", when you've finished creating a new User object, give me a call so I can run this method before anything else happens or "Hey Controller" before you execute this controller action, give me a call so I can run this method before anything else happens.

+Callbacks used in rails controllers are called filters.

 Outputs
 ----------
 In checkpoints and simulation project: